African American–Jewish relations: Southern states

-After the Civil War, most Southern Jews opposed the abolition of slavery, arguing it was "the only institution that could elevate the Negro from barbarism and develop the small amount of intellect with which he is endowed."
-While anti-Black racism was a core belief of the original Ku Klux Klan, antisemitism was not.
-Many prominent Southern Jews identified wholly with southern culture, resulting in examples of Jewish participation in the Klan.
+After the Civil War, Southern Jews often bemoaned the abolition of slavery.
+For instance, Solomon Cohen, a Confederate Jewish leader in Savannah, Georgia and Georgia's first Jewish senator, described slavery as "the only institution that could elevate the Negro from barbarism and develop the small amount of intellect with which he is endowed."

+While anti-black racism animated the original Ku Klux Klan, antisemitism did not.
+Many prominent Southern Jews identified wholly with southern culture, leading some to participate in the Klan.
 In 1896, an editorial in the newspaper The Jewish South observed that "Twenty-five years of education resulted in making the colored women more immoral and the men more trifling...
-Negroes are intellectually, morally and physically an inferior race- a fact none can deny."
-Ten years later, a Jewish member of the Carnegie Library Board in Atlanta, Georgia voted with the majority to reject a petition to admit Blacks to the library.
+Negroes are intellectually, morally and physically an inferior race — a fact none can deny."

+Ten years later, the board of Atlanta, Georgia's Carnegie Library rejected a petition to admit Black people; a Jewish board member voted with the majority.
 These were not isolated incidents.
+In 1903, Leon Pinsker argued, in Auto-Emancipation, that Jewish suffering was worse than Black suffering, because "unlike the negroes, they [Jews] belong to an advanced race".